kimajoz/fillit/README.md

 </code>

+<i>Ps: An example of file named extern_file.txt should also be found on the root of the repository for testing.</i>

 # How to create new file

 The executable must take a parameter (and only one) file describing the list of the tetriminos to arrange.